SceneAdapt: Scene-aware Adaptation of Human Motion Diffusion: Discussion and Conclusion

-We introduced \textbf{SceneAdapt}, a two-stage adaptation framework that injects scene awareness into pretrained text-to-motion diffusion models.
+We introduced \textbf{SceneAdapt}, a two-stage adaptation framework that injects scene-awareness into pretrained text-to-motion diffusion models.
 Our key idea is to use motion inbetweening as a bridge to leverage both text–motion and scene–motion datasets, avoiding the need for costly large-scale text–scene–motion collections.
-In the first stage, the model is adapted for motion inbetweening through our Context-aware Keyframing (CaKey) layer, while in the second stage, scene awareness is incorporated via scene-conditioning layers.
+In the first stage, the model is adapted for motion inbetweening through our Context-aware Keyframing (CaKey) layer, while in the second stage, scene-awareness is incorporated via scene-conditioning layers.
 Together, these adaptations enable the generation of motions that are both semantically rich and physically consistent with surrounding scenes.
-Extensive experiments confirm the effectiveness of each stage and validate the overall strength of framework.
+Extensive experiments confirm the effectiveness of each stage and validate the overall strength of the framework.